Eligible disabilities could include a:

 - mental health condition

-- specific learning difficulty, such as dyslexia or dyspraxia
+- specific learning difficulty, such as dyslexia

 DSAs don't depend on household income – what you can get depends on your own needs.
 You don't have to pay these back.